Gromov-Witten invariants in complex and Morava-local $K$-theories: Quantum generalised cohomology

-\begin{proof} By breaking a path $(\omega_t, J_t)$ of compatible pairs into short segments constant in one or the other variable, it is sufficient to show invariance under small deformation of either $J$ or $\omega$.
-For $J$ we already have cobordism invariance of the virtual class for the moduli space of curves in any fixed class $\beta$, so it suffices to prove well-definition of the corrected virtual class.
+We already have cobordism invariance of the virtual class for the moduli space of curves in any fixed class $\beta$, so it suffices to prove well-definition of the corrected virtual class.
 Take a path $J_t$ all taming $\omega$.
 We can consider all classes $\beta$ which contain a $J_t$-holomorphic representative for any $t$, and then partially / totally order all possible classes $D_{\beta_1,\beta_2}$ of broken curve configurations in class $\beta$ by the value $\omega(\beta_1)$ which is independent of $t$.
 The algorithm of Lemma \ref{lem:crazy_algebra} and Definition \ref{defn:corrected} produces a corrected virtual class which will agree, on specialisation to the end-points $t_0, t_1$ of the interval of complex structures, to those associated to $J_{t_0}$ and $J_{t_1}$, by Remark \ref{remark:dummy_variable}. \end{proof}